foldcat/oasync/README.md

 #### blocking tasks
-Sometimes you may want to run blocking tasks that takes a long time to finish, this should be avoided because it hogs our scheduler and leaving one of our threads out of commission.
+Sometimes you may want to run blocking tasks that takes a long time to complete, this should be avoided as it hogs the scheduler and leaves one of our threads out of commission.
-This is why we should spawn blocking tasks in this situation.
+One should use `blocking` in this situation.
 ```odin
 blocking :: proc(_: rawptr) {
 	time.sleep(1 * time.Second)